iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___2.7.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.cdc.general 3 reviews"/>
 </p>

+> What happened to the daily updates?
+Did Trump get to you?
+Ah science.
+What do you matter.<br> :date: __2020-05-26 18:27:05__

 > Disappointing.
 Not as useful as I expected.
 Doesn't show up to date info.
 Just info we've already seen 1000 times.
 Expected more from the CDC whom I've always respected.<br> :date: __2020-05-23 06:09:07__